BayAreaMetro/zoning/README.md

 Parcels2010_Update9.csv | an update to missing jurisdictions (see below) - from forensic analysis of received data

-The makefile will fetch all the required data.
-It is hosted on MTC s3.
-You can also also just download the folder from the s3 web interface and put it in a folder called `data_source/` in the same directory as this Makefile.
+It is recommended to use the makefile to fetch the above.
+They are hosted on MTC s3.
+You will need MTC s3 keys to authenticate for fetching data with the Makefile.
+Alternatively, you can download landuse bucket zoning folder from the s3 web interface and put it in a folder called `data_source/` in the same directory as this Makefile, however this is not recommended given the number of files required.

-You can use your MTC s3 keys to authenticate.
-To set this up do:
+To use the Makefile to fetch, you will need to store your s3 authentication in a hidden text file in your home directory.
+In a unix-based terminal (such as [Console](http://sourceforge.net/projects/console/) on Windows) or the basic OS X terminal, edit the following with your keys and then paste it into the terminal.

 ```
 cat >/.s3curl <<EOL